pouya-asgharzade/YouTubeExtractor/README.md

 # Url Types
 Muxed
-- Sound and image composition
+- audio and video composition

 VideoOnly
 - Only video